Richard Baker b.1948

 1999 onwards for a long period – The Whittlesford Gallery, Cambridge - one-man show (and several mixed shows)

 from 2000 October - Linda Blackstone Gallery, Pinner (now Totteridge) – regular gallery artist for about 14 years.
 Work included in the gallery’s displays at the Affordable Art Fairs and in the Watercolour and Drawings Fair at the Royal Academy.
 In 2001 included in Metropolis 21: A Study of Urban Life in the 21st Century - mixed exhibition.
-Work shown at her stand at the Cambridge Art Fair 2014
+Work shown at her stand at the Cambridge Art Fair 2014.
+I eventually stopped taking work there because the driving was too much for me.

 2000 October - Gallery 96, King's Street, Cambridge - one-man show